CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
-> > ***Playable on an attack with more strikes than defending character characters before strikes are assigned;*** _does not count against the hazard limit._ The first excess strike assigned to each character gives a -4 modification to his prowess instead of -1.
+> > ***Playable on an attack with more strikes than defending characters before strikes are assigned;*** _does not count against the hazard limit._ The first excess strike assigned to each character gives a -4 modification to his prowess instead of -1.
 Cannot be duplicated on a given attack.
 > >
 > > {: .fs-3 }
 > > _“...he was pierced by many black-feathered arrows...”_ ***---&#65279;LotRIII***